cmower/optas/README.md

 # OPTAS

-`OPTAS` is an optimization-based task specification library for trajectory optimization and model predictive control.
+`OPTAS` is an OPtimization-based TAsk Specification library for trajectory optimization and model predictive control.